cperves/moodle-block-my_external_backup_restore_courses/README.md

 #### capability
 * in order to use this block in dashboard a capability block/my_external_backup_restore_courses:view is provided and by default allowed for coursecreator and manager profile
 * This enable to control block visibility in dashboard
-* To restore a course the given user must have all the necessary capability to restore course and activities in the client moodle targeted course category
-  * moodle/restore:restorecourse capability on client moodle
-  * moodle/restore:restoreactivity
-  * moodle/restore:restoresection
-  * moodle/question:add
-  * moodle/question:managecategory
-  * ... depending of your plugins
+* course restore and backup is virtually proceed with an admin account so the resquester user does not need special capabilities anymore
+  * except course:create in category if checkrequestercapascoursecreate setting is checked

 #### Optional interesting settings
 ### Messaging